 Karen is a Metro Detroit reporter with more than 20 years of writing experience.
 She has worked for The Daily Telegram (Adrian, Mich.), The Oakland Press, The Detroit News and Corp! magazine.
 Her freelance clients include Time magazine, U.S. News and World Report, The Hollywood Reporter, TBD and more.
 She is author of four local history books: "The Ford-Wyoming Drive-In," "Better Made in Michigan," "The Witch of Delray" and "Secret Detroit."
+Karen also is a 2018 Knight Arts Challenge grant recipient, working on putting together an archive of Detroit’s Delray neighborhood.

 "Great read.
 Dybis shares with her readers the story of corrupt politicians, scandal, and overzealous prosecution of an immigrant, Rose Veres, and her son who are charged and convicted in the death of a boarder in their Delray Rooming house.
 Well-researched and well-written."